-6This relies on the bar code system described in Section 3.3 which will be introduced in 2016.
-Should this be delayed or proof infeasible, the mode of operation in 2015 will be used: all points related to a product, including the points for finishing intermediate step like mounting the last ring on higher complexity products, are awarded on delivery only.
+for finishing intermediate step like mounting the last ring on higher complexity products, are awarded on delivery only.
 Products, which are not delivered, do not score.
 That includes half-finished products at the end of the game in particular.
-Production points are also awarded for later deliveries, that is, points for steps like mounting the cap are awarded in full for as long as there was or is an order active for that specific product if there are still items in the order remaining, i.e. not the full amount of ordered products has been delivered.
+Production points are also awarded for later deliveries, that is, points for steps like mounting the cap are awarded in full for as long as there was or is an order active for that specific product if there are still items in the order remaining, i.e., not the full amount of ordered products has been delivered.

-Report type Correct Description Points Position yes Correctly determine a machine type of your team and +3 1 OSILIOII report it successfully to the refbox no Wrongly reported machine type -2 Light yes Correctly determine a machine light pattern of your +5 Light team and report it successfully to the refbox no Wrongly reported machine light pattern -4 Round Total - A maximum of 48 points can be achieved by correctly 0-48 reporting all 6 production machines.
+Report type Description Points Zone/Orientation Correctly determine a machine zone and the rotation of your team and +2 report it successfully to the refbox Type only machine zone reported +1 Machine zone reported correctly but orientation wrongly (1-1=0) 0 wrongly reported machine zone (orientation irrelevant) -1 Round Total A maximum of 14 points can be achieved by correctly reporting all 7 0 - 14 production machines.
 A minimum of 0 points is awarded.